SoftwareAG/c8y-docs/content/users-guide/administration-bundle/platform-configuration-settings.md

 ROLES & PERMISSIONS:

 * To view settings: READ permission for the "Options management" permission type.
-* To manage (create, edit, update) all existing users: ADMIN permission for "Options management" permission type.
+* To manage (create, edit, update) all existing users: ADMIN permission for the "Options management" permission type.

 On tenant creation, there are default roles available that can be used as a sample configuration for the above-mentioned permissions: